 Information about SWBA the Southwest Bluegrass Association our history and SWBA’s Mission to Improve public appreciation of Bluegrass music.

-Promoting bluegrass music in California, Arizona, Nevada and beyond for 40+ years.
+Promoting bluegrass music events in California, Arizona, Nevada and beyond for 40+ years.

 Southwest Bluegrass Association (SWBA) Is a 501(c)(3) Non-Profit Corporation